Canton (flag): France

 Many French colonial flags contained the Flag of France in the canton.

 Georgia

 A Soviet-era flag for Adjara (then the Ajarian ASSR) combined a blue glory with red hammer and sickle.

 Serbia and Montenegro

 Naval ensign of Serbia and Montenegro from 1992 to 2006, which had a canton with a horizontal triband of blue, white, and red (e.g. the Serbia and Montenegro national flag) in it.

 South Africa

 Flag of the Cape Colony had a canton consisting of the UK's national flag; like most of the UK's colonies.

 Flag of the South African Defence Force, which had a canton with the RSA's national flag in it.

 Flag of the South African Police, which had a canton with the RSA's national flag in it.

 United States

+A former flag of the United States from 1775, which had the Flag of Great Britain from 1707 to 1800.

 The Flag of Mississippi had the Confederate battle flag in the canton in its designs from 1894 to 2020.